Game4Move78/vaultio/README.md

 ## Why not invoke the BW CLI for every command?

 You can!
 It just requires launching the nodejs app every time.
-This API is fast because it communicates directly over sockets or over the network.
+This API is fast because it communicates directly over a socket connection rather than launching a new process.

 ## Install